mkfyi/nestjs-rmq/README.md

 - Separate server/client components
 - Allowing multiple connections to one or more RabbitMQ server
-- Just implement the `QueueHandler` implement and mark the class with one of the following decorators
+- Just implement the `QueueHandler` interface and mark the class with one of the following decorators
     1. `@Listener()` - [Basic consumer](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html), the simplest thing that does *something*
     2. `@Worker()` - [Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-javascript.html), distributing tasks among workers
     3. `@PubSub()` - [Publish/Subscribe](https://www.rabbitmq.com/tutorials/tutorial-three-javascript.html), sending messages to many consumers at once